AmazingAmpharos/OoT-Randomizer/README.md

 ## Zora's Domain entry with Cucco

-This allows the logic to consider using a Cucco on Zora River to enter Zora's Domain as a child without playing Zelda's Lullaby.
+This allows the logic to consider using a Cucco on Zora's River to enter Zora's Domain as a child without playing Zelda's Lullaby.
 It requires slipping behind the waterfall trickily from the left side.

 ## Zora's Domain entry with Hover Boots